resbaz/nectar-cloud-lessons/Planning/lesson_VII.md

 of data on them is totally the researchers responsibility.
 The final responsibility for security lies with the researcher.

+They will be a little more paranoid than they were coming into the lecture.

-They will also have some some insight into how they can best maintain and secure their instances.
+And will also have some some insight into how they can best maintain and secure their instances.

 They can do this by knowing what they are running in the cloud, and they will learn of the need to monitor for updates and patches, that they can then apply.

 ## Motivation

-Why does the researcher need to learn this?
+It's a scary world out there.
+Every new server that goes up is going to have automated scans hitting it regularly, all looking for weaknesses.

 ## Story